 Learn how your business can reduce risk and transform its revenue streams with a more diverse customer base.

-Business owners all want to find the right clients: The ones who are easy to work with, who have the right budget and who need and value the services you provide.
+All business owners want to find the right clients: The ones who are easy to work with, have the right budget and who need and value the services you provide.
 But it’s also about the mix of clients.
 What you also need is a diverse customer base.

 As a business owner, your role is to find the mix of clients who will satisfy both your bottom line and your desire to do interesting work.

 What Does a Diverse Customer Base Look Like?

 Every business and industry is different.
 Multiple factors, including geographic regions and the current economic status of your city or country, can impact your ideal client mix.
 But there are some best practices you can start from:

 1. Find the Right Clients